 GEDC Airbus Diversity Award

-Airbus and the GEDC (Global Engineering Deans Council), the leading international organisation for the advancement of engineering education and research are now accepting nominations for the 2014 GEDC Airbus Diversity Award.
-The deadline for entries is July 31st.
+Airbus and the GEDC (Global Engineering Deans Council), the leading international organisation for the advancement of engineering education and research are pleased to announce the finalists for the 2014 GEDC Airbus Diversity Award.
+The three finalists are from Australia and USA and were chosen from over 20 candidates from 12 countries.

 The award was developed and funded by Airbus in partnership with the GEDC in 2013 to recognise individuals who have been proactive in bringing more diversity into the engineering student body, and to reward initiatives which encourage young people of all profiles and backgrounds to study and succeed in engineering.